teaminkling/ngn-squid/docs/transpiler.md

 ### 1. Manifest

-Read the manifest to find all of the files in this project in order.
+Read the manifest to find the files in this project in order.
 The manifest has the format:

 ```json
 {